tuvus/MergeSortThreads/README.md

 * If you divide the array into way too many sections, the extra overhead required will slow down the algorithm and add extra complexity.

-MergeSortThreads is the class with the efficiencies described bellow.
+MergeSortThreads is the class with one of the efficiencies described bellow.

 #### Divide the array by the number of available cores
 This idea of dividing the array into parts in this way ensures that all processors are doing just the right amount of work.